MBTI Test: Your Complete Guide to Myers-Briggs Personality Assessment

 Whether you're an MBTI veteran or personality-test skeptic, understanding what drives your behavior matters.
 The frameworks differ, but the goal remains constant: self-knowledge that improves decisions, relationships, and well-being.

-The SoulTrace assessment measures your core psychological motivations across five dimensions.
-Unlike MBTI's binary categories, you receive a distribution showing the strength of each drive—because humans are complex and context-dependent.
+The SoulTrace assessment measures core psychological motivations across five dimensions.
+Instead of a hard letter code, you get a distribution showing how strongly each drive shows up.

 Explore all personality archetypes to see how different psychological profiles manifest in real behavior patterns.